jnozzi/cocoadev.com/SiteContent/General/CustomNSScrollView.markdown

-What's the best way to subclass [[NSScrollView]] or otherwise access it so that I can create my own scroller.
+What's the best way to subclass General/NSScrollView or otherwise access it so that I can create my own scroller.
 All I really need is to create two buttons that will act as the up and down scroll buttons, I don't need the bar in between.
-Can an action be sent that will tell the [[NSScrollView]] to go down or up one line or page? --[[LoganCollins]]
+Can an action be sent that will tell the General/NSScrollView to go down or up one line or page? --General/LoganCollins

 ----